 If a 25% tariff is passed onto consumers, a bottle of whisky at $40 would rise to $50.

-Speaking on Tuesday (26) November, Chris Swonger, DISCUS President and CEO, highlighted that tariffs have been hampering the spirits industry for years – and worry for the American spirits industry is retaliatory tariffs.
+Speaking on Tuesday (26) November, Chris Swonger, DISCUS President and CEO, highlighted that tariffs have been hampering the spirits industry for years – and the worry for the American spirits industry is retaliatory tariffs.

 “We appreciate President-elect Trump’s goal to protect the American people and U.S. jobs,” he said.
 “Our industry has been weighed down by retaliatory tariffs as part of unrelated trade disputes since 2018, which crashed our exports harming thousands of distillers and their farmers across the United States.